 Important: Let’s Encrypt is another free SSL certificate authority brought to you by the ISRG (Internet Security Research Group) but currently does not support all hosting services.
 You can ask your web host support whether they support Let’s Encrypt or not.

-Otherwise, you can move your website to SiteGround and get Let’s Encrypt SSL and CloudFlare CDN (Basic) completely free to get improved performance.
+Otherwise, you can move your website to GreenGeeks and get Let’s Encrypt SSL and free CDN to achieve instant performance improvement.

 Setup CloudFlare Free SSL to Your WordPress Website

 This starts with signing up a free account with CloudFlare and integrating all the required settings to receive the free SSL and other performance benefits.